Judge rejects attempts by U.S.-born ISIS bride to return home

-In an interview with NBC News earlier this month, Muthana said she believes she “deserves a second chance” to return to the U.S. after publicly renouncing the extremist ideology she once espoused freely online.
+In an interview with NBC News earlier this month, Muthana said she believes she “deserves a second chance” to return to the United States after publicly renouncing the extremist ideology she once espoused freely online.

 The New Jersey-born woman left the U.S. in 2014 to join the terrorist group, and burned her U.S. passport shortly after arriving in Syria.
 She went on to marry three ISIS fighters, all of whom were killed.

-Her father, Ahmed Ali Muthana, had been suing to secure permission for his daughter to return to the U.S. with her two-year-old son Adam.
+Her father, Ahmed Ali Muthana, had been suing to secure permission for his daughter to return to the U.S. with her 2-year-old son, Adam.

-“If you’re issued a passport you’re a citizen,” Muthana’s attorney Charlie Swift told NBC News.

-The case centers on whether Muthana’s father, who originally came to the U.S. as a diplomat for the Yemeni government, was still in his diplomatic posting when she was born in 1994.
+The case centers on whether Muthana’s father, who originally came to the U.S. as a diplomat for the Yemeni government, still held diplomatic immunity when she was born in 1994.
 The children of diplomats are not granted the right to citizenship by birthright.

 Ahmed Ali Muthana — a naturalized U.S. citizen — says that his posting had concluded in the months before Hoda was born, but the State Department contested this.